bitemyapp/learnhaskell/specific_topics.md

 Also, reimplement `Control.Monad`.
 Functions like `mapM` or `sequence` are good opportunities to practice writing generic monadic code.

-The NICTA course can be used as a guide to this process, which will also involve writing your own Applicative as well.
+The Data61 course can be used as a guide to this process, which will also involve writing your own Applicative as well.

 Credits: